-Although we regret the disruption a full station closure will cause, we are using this as an opportunity to build four new elevators, making Astoria Blvd fully ADA-compliant — and working toward our commitment to provide an additional 50 accessible stations for our customers over the next five years.
+Though we know the significant disruption a full station closure will cause, we are using this as an opportunity to build four new elevators, making Astoria Blvd fully ADA-compliant — and working toward our commitment to provide an additional 50 accessible stations for our customers over the next five years.

 What we're doing

-Platform: The platform will be completely repaired and will include new staircases, benches, lighting, canopy roofs and platform shelters.
+Platform: The platform will be rebuilt to include new staircases, benches, lighting, canopy roofs, and platform shelters.

 Impact to service